 Here are twelve of the plants that are flowering in the park, at the moment, in the middle two weeks of May.
-They are captioned with their local common names and their scientific names. and a brief description of their habitat.
+They are captioned with their local common names, their scientific names and a brief description of their habitat.
 The header picture is of red campion (Silene dioica) which grows in woodland and at the edges of fields.

 Click on any picture to enlarge it and read the full caption.

 Bugle (Ajuga reptans) likes damp places at the edge of woodland.

 Common daisy (Bellis perennis) grows in short grass everywhere.

 Common vetch (Vicia sativa); a climber with tendrils; it grows among tall grasses